bitcolorine/Je-suis-eclectique/about.md

 My name is Luisa.

-This is a website that explores creativity, artistry and talent.
+This is a website that explores creativity, artistic expression and talent.

 I started to draw in April 2014.
 Before that I didn't believe I could.
 I'd bought several books on drawing, I had spent a good amount of money on sketchbooks, pencils, erasers, pens, coloured pencils, etc and I never used them.